recurse-that/TopographyOfSynchrony/README.md

 similar dataset some code will need to be modified.

 ### Google Earth KML File
-Must contain only individual points that are named according to the indicated scene
+- Must contain only individual points (NO LINES OR SHAPES)
+- The name of your points in your Google Earth project will be the name of the scene and all output documents will be labelled according to this name

 ### Matlab
 - Mapping toolbox and Antenna toolbox must be installed
 - Run 'Code/Matlab/Dependencies.mlx' to enable addons and toolboxes
 #### COMPILE
 1. Setup Directories
   - In the parent directory
     - Make directory "Data"